My research done during my PhD at Johns Hopkins can be found on my academic website here: https://www.cs.jhu.edu/~mfl/#Papers

 DJ automatically rewrites Java programs that are written for a single host to be able to operate in a distributed environment.
-The system works by rewriting Java bytecode and providing a runtime environment which supports features such as remote memory access, distributed locks, etc. Finally, the programs distributed state is controlled by a “JIT” which is separate from the core DJ system, as such, it can be switched by a user to change the behavior of the distributed program.
+The system works by rewriting Java bytecode and providing a runtime environment that supports features such as remote memory access, distributed locks, etc. Finally, the programs distributed state is controlled by a “JIT” which is separate from the core DJ system, as such, it can be switched by a user to change the behavior of the distributed program.

-Targeted issues of scheduling High Performance Computing (HPC) applications in Cloud Computing environments.
+Targeted issues of scheduling High-Performance Computing (HPC) applications in Cloud Computing environments.
 Developed a Gang Scheduler for the XEN hypervisor.
 This ensures that only one virtual machine is running for any set of competing resources.

 Post project: Developed an extremely simplified Gang scheduler for the Linux Kernel as a point for comparison with XEN. (source)